HBPMedical/jdbc-driver-raw/README.md

 The jdbc url format:
 jdbc:raw:\<executor url\>[?auth_url=\<oauth2 url\>]

-if the oauth2 url is not specified defaults to: http://localhost:9000/oauth2/access_token
+If the oauth2 url is not specified defaults to: http://localhost:9000/oauth2/access_token

-So for instance if your executer url is :
+So if your executer url is :

 https://just-ask.raw-labs.com/executer